 Note: This post hasn't been updated in over 2 years.

-Last week we announced our newly published and recently updated WordPress theme submission requirements, which raised lots of valuable discussion over in the forum post.
+Last week we announced our newly published and recently updated the forum post.
 The insight everyone provided was valuable and greatly appreciated.
 It also reminded us that we need to be including more community input, from a wider group, from much earlier stages!
-Where you provided feedback and it was not taken on board, we also really apologise and hope the clarifications below address your concerns better this time.
+Where you provided feedback and it was not taken on board, we also really apologise and hope the clarifications below address your concerns better this time., which raised lots of valuable discussion over in

 The process also made it obvious that we hadn’t been communicating clearly enough at the launch of these submission requirements, which we’ll provide further clarification on here.
 We will continue working harder at improving our communications, especially from within the Review team and covering all other aspects of review.